 The valuation method used to calculate the basic pension liability of retired members was the single premium actuarial cost method.
-An interest rate of 2.66% (2017: 2.27%) was used to determine the liabilities as of December 31, 2018.
-The mortality table assumption was changed from the UP94 mortality table projected to 2040 to the 2014 CPM Combined table with the MI-2017 improvement scale for the actuarial valuation as it closely reflects actual experience of the Plan.
+An interest rate of 2.22% (2018: 2.66%) was used to determine the liabilities as of December 31, 2019.
+The mortality table assumption used the 2014 CPM Combined table with the MI-2017 improvement scale for the actuarial valuation as it closely reflects actual experience of the Plan.
 The duration of annuity payments is 8.0 years.